ttriche/banreg/README.md

-# correlation between "extreme vetting" and murder of Americans
+# murder of Americans vs. "extreme vetting"

-Note that the numbers are unsourced, and quite possibly out of date or wrong.
+Note that the count numbers are at present unsourced, and quite possibly out of date or wrong.

 ```r
 library(MASS)